International Hummingbird Society

 A nonprofit organization

-We are a 501(c)(3) non-profit headquartered in Sedona, Arizona, focused on conservation and education of hummingbirds.
-Our conservation efforts are mainly focused on critically endangered species including, the Juan Fernández Firecrown found on Robinson Crusoe Island off of the coast of Chile, the Chilean Woodstar that is found in a remote area of Chile.
-We also support the endangered Marvelous Spatuletail hummingbird found only in a very small region of northern Peru.
+3. Our conservation efforts focus on critically endangered species including the Juan Fernández Firecrown found on Robinson Crusoe Island off of the coast of Chile and the Chilean Woodstar that resides high in the remote Atacama desert region of northern Chile, as well as the threatened Marvelous Spatuletail hummingbird found only in a very small region of northern Peru.

 The International Hummingbird Society is funded primarily by memberships: individual/family, business, and corporate sponsors.
-The current membership is dispersed across all US states and many foreign countries.
+Our current membership is dispersed across all US states and many foreign countries.

 Organization Data